 Although you are encouraged to work in groups, you have to submit your own assignments with your own answers.
-As a result, two or more students submitting identical answers are violating Policy 72 and disciplinary penalties my be imposed under Policy 71 (see below).
+As a result, two or more students submitting identical answers is a violation of Policy 72 and disciplinary penalties my be imposed under Policy 71 (see below).